VenkateshDoijode/promptfoo-cicd-framework/README.md

 - Hallucination detection
 - Excessive-agency testing
 - API-based LLM evaluation
-- CI/CD quality gates
+- CI/CD quality gates (Jenkins + GitLab CI)
-- Jenkins pipeline automation
-- GitLab CI automation
 - Automated JSON test reporting
 - Multi-model evaluation

 ---

 ## What is Promptfoo

-Promptfoo is an **open-source testing and evaluation framework for LLM/GenAI applications.** Think of it as Selenium + JUnit/TestNG, but for AI behavior.
-It lets you systematically test prompts, models, RAG pipelines, and AI agents instead of manually checking whether an AI response “looks good.”
+Promptfoo is an **open-source testing and evaluation framework for LLM/GenAI applications** — think Selenium + JUnit/TestNG, but for AI behavior.
+It lets you systematically test prompts, models, RAG pipelines, and AI agents instead of manually checking whether a response "looks good," and it supports assertions/metrics so pass/fail is determined automatically.
 It also supports automated red teaming/security testing.
-Promptfoo supports assertions/metrics so you can automatically determine pass/fail instead of manually reviewing every response.

-**LLM red teaming(penetration testing for an AI system)** is the process of intentionally attacking an LLM application with adversarial prompts and scenarios to identify vulnerabilities such as prompt injection, jailbreaks, data leakage, hallucinations, bias, excessive agency and tool misuse.
+**LLM red teaming** (penetration testing for an AI system) is the process of intentionally attacking an LLM application with adversarial prompts and scenarios to identify vulnerabilities such as prompt injection, jailbreaks, data leakage, hallucinations, bias, excessive agency, and tool misuse.

-## Common LLM Red Teaming Areas
+### Common LLM Red Teaming Areas

 | Area | Attack Example | What You're Testing |
 |---|---|---|